NadeemAhmad3/NadeemAhmad3/README.md

 </div>

-I exist at the **intersection of two worlds** that most people keep separate: the disciplined architecture of software engineering and the mathematical depth of Generative AI.
+I exist at the **intersection of two worlds** that most people keep separate: the architecture of **software engineering** and the mathematical depth of **Generative AI**.
 Based in **Faisalabad, Pakistan**, shaped by **FAST NUCES Software Engineering**, and driven by one mission — to architect the next generation of intelligent, autonomous systems.

-When you work with me, you get **end-to-end ownership**: **concept → architecture → model → product → deployment**.
+When you work with me, you get end-to-end ownership:
+                           **concept → architecture → model → product → deployment**.

 ---